rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 this is VERY UNPHYSICAL, proper physics says we must have a THEORY OF EVERYTHING and then we may take some limits c → ∞ , ħ, G →0, etc to get "approximate" theories, BUT WE CAN'T HAVE SUCH THINGS,  so we just just do mathematically inspired stuff

-## Doing the proper theory of lagrangian fields
+## Doing the proper theory of Lagrangian fields

 so the actual content must be this